What is chlorpropamide?

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.

-Chlorpropamide is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Chlorpropamide is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Store at room temperature away from moisture, heat, and light.